-- (i) In addition to fulfill the requirements in Rule 3.2.3 and Rule 3.2.4 in Rule Book Part I, the Issuer must fulfill the following requirements: - 1.
-Where an Issuer is a parent company, the Issuer must have published or filed consolidated financial statements, unless an exemption is granted by Oslo Børs given that the subsidiaries both individually and collectively are of immaterial importance. - 2.
+- (i) In addition to fulfil the requirements in Rule 3.2.3 and Rule 3.2.4 in Rule Book Part I, the Issuer must fulfil the following requirements: - 1.
+Where an Issuer is a parent company, the Issuer must have published or filed consolidated financial statements in accordance with the accounting rules applicable to the Issuer.
+If the Issuer is parent company in a sub-group, the Issuer may not apply the exemption in Lov om årsregnskap m.v (reanskapsloven) §3-7. - 2.
 The balance sheet date of the last audited financial information may not be older than one of the following: - a.
 18 months from the admission to trading date if the Issuer has published or filed audited interim financial statements. - b.
 16 months from the admission to trading date if the Issuer has published or filed interim financial statements which is not audited.

 The Issuer must have produced annual report for the two preceding financial years or for such shorter accounting period that the Issuer has been in existence, subject to ordinary audit.
 An exemption from Rule 3.2.4 of Rule Book Part I regarding the requirement for financial statements for proceeding two financial years may be approved by Oslo Børs provided that the Issuer has prepared at least one audited annual or interim report.

-To be granted an exemption from the two years requirement, the audited financial statement should as a main rule satisfy the criteria in item (ii) minimum include a balance sheet, a profit and loss account, a description of accounting principles and notes.
+The main rule regarding the requirement for issue consolidated accounts is that the Issuer should follow the accounting rules applicable to the Issuer.
 An exemption from consolidated financial statement will be granted if the most recent audited financial statements states that subsidiaries are of immaterial importance for the group or it is confirmed separately by the Issuer's auditors that the subsidiaries both individually and collectively, are of immaterial importance in assessing the group's position and result.
 For unaudited interim financial statements Oslo Børs will as a main rule require a corresponding statement from the Issuer and Euronext Growth Advisor if a consolidated interim financial statement is not prepared.
+As an example, Issuers preparing its accounts in accordance with Lov om årsregnskap m.v (regnskapsloven) will not be required to prepare consolidated accounts if this is not required by Lov om årsregnskap m.v (regnskapsloven) in accordance with the rules applicable to large and other companies.
+However, the exemption in Lov om årsregnskap m.v (regnskapsloven) §3-7 may not be applied for Issuers that are parent company in a sub-group.

-Where an interim report (unaudited) is required after Rule 3.2.4 of Rule Book Part I the interim report must be in accordance with national accounting laws and financial reporting framework and should as a minimum satisfy the criteria in item (ii). include a condensed balance sheet, a condensed profit and lossaccount and explanatory notes to these accounts.
+Where an interim report (unaudited) is required after Rule 3.2.4 of Rule Book Part I the interim report must be in accordance with national accounting laws and financial reporting framework and should as a minimum satisfy the criteria in item (ii) below.

 The interim report must normally include comparative statements for the same period in the prior financial year, however the requirement for comparative balance sheet information may be satisfied by presenting the year's end balance sheet if this is in accordance with the applicable national accounting laws and financial reporting framework.

-(ii) In addition to Rule Book Part I rule 3.2.3 second paragraph the following applies:
+(ii) Rule Book Part I rule 3.2.3 applies with the following modifications:

-Issuers preparing its accounts in accordance with Lov om arsregnskap m.v (regnskapsloven) section 1.1 may not prepare financial statements using exemptions for SME.
+1. Issuers preparing its accounts in accordance with Lov om årsregnskap m.v (regnskapsloven) may not prepare financial statements using exemptions for small enterprises.